NataliaCzeladka/sagittarius-a-star/README.md

 - As a site user, I want to see a full list of products allowing me to browse and explore the complete selection of available items.
 (MUST HAVE)
 - As a site user, I want to view the price of a product to assess its affordability and decide whether it fits my budget before purchasing.
 (MUST HAVE)
 - As a site user, I can access individual product pages to explore additional details such as product description.
 (MUST HAVE)
-- As a site user, I want access to sorting functionality that allows me to organize results by criteria such as price, publication date, and customer ratings to narrow down my choices effectively.
+- As a site user, I want to access a sorting functionality that allows me to organize results by criteria such as price, publication date, and customer ratings to narrow down my choices effectively.
 (SHOULD HAVE)
 - As a site user, I expect a seamless transition from browsing to purchasing books, with clear calls-to-action and a user-friendly checkout process.
 (MUST HAVE)
 - As a site user, I prefer to see real-time availability status (e.g., in stock, out of stock) of books to make informed purchase decisions.
 (WON'T HAVE)
 - As a registered user, I would like the option to add books to a wishlist or save them for later purchase, making it easy to track and manage items of interest.
 (WON'T HAVE)